The Caribbean island of Dominica is a mostly safe destination for travelers, and not much more than common sense safety rules apply here.

 Despite 21 murders happening in 2010, the threat of crime is mostly just petty theft.

-While it's not a hazard, per se, one of the first -- and hopefully last -- examples of aggressive behaviour you'll see on Dominica involves persistent tour guides.
+While it's not a hazard, one of the first examples of aggressive behavior you'll see on Dominica involves persistent tour guides.
 Many will try to get you to hop into their taxis.
 If you ignore them and just walk through their line of defence, you'll probably shed them for good.